top of page

 • Stains or decay on soffit (siding protecting the underside of roof's overhang) and fascia (siding protecting the end of roof rafters—where gutters are typically attached)

-• Blistering or peeling exterior paint
+• Blistering or peeling of exterior paint

 Inside the home, be on the lookout for: